+Acknowledgements.
 We greatly appreciate the technical and scientific support offered by the LEGI staff during the project implementation.
-We thank G. Civitarese for his enthusiasm and important contribution to the early work in the project preparation.
-We are grateful to A. Wirth for making available his design of the injectors used in the experiments and for the useful discussions on the vorticity dynamics.
-Finally, our thanks go to P. Del Negro for her encouragement and interest in our project.
+We thank Giuseppe Civitarese for his enthusiasm and important contribution to the early work in the project preparation.
+We are grateful to Achim Wirth for making available his design for the injectors used in the experiments and for the useful discussions on the vorticity dynamics.
+Finally, our thanks go to Paola Del Negro for her encouragement and interest in our project.
 Last but not the least, the anonymous reviewers contributed greatly to the quality of the paper.
-We also thank the anonymous reviewers for their careful reading of our manuscript and their many insightful comments and suggestions.